blabla1337/skf-flask/skf/markdown/knowledge_base/157-knowledge_base--User_registration_pattern--.md

 to prevent him from truncating his submits. these limits have to correlate with the limits you set in your column in the database.

-Second, you should create a single user input validation controll class which should validate the expected input values in order to verify if the user is not tampering data or is injecting malicious code into your application.
+Second, you should create a single user input validation control class which should validate the expected input values in order to verify if the user is not tampering data or is injecting malicious code into your application.
 All infringements should be logged and repercussions should be taken whenever these infringements are frequent.